biblibre/NumaHOP-code/docs/CONTRIBUTING.md

 - Fork the repository and create a new branch with a descriptive name for the patch you plan on submitting.
 - Develop your patch following the coding guidelines.
+- Add a note about your contribution to the changelog in the appropriate category.
+This is not required but appreciated.
 - Open a new pull request with the patch.
 - Ensure the PR description clearly describes your solution to the problem you fixed.
 Include the issue number if applicable.